MADE-Apps/MADE.NET-UI/docs/articles/intro.md

 # Getting Started

-MADE Uno is a collection of components designed for building applications with the Uno Platform on Windows, Android, iOS, and WebAssembly.
+MADE.NET UI is a collection of components designed for building applications with the Uno Platform on Windows, Android, iOS, and WebAssembly.

 ## Installation